 If you decide to use a dog shampoo instead of a puppy shampoo, choose a high-quality one, as cheaper versions can be too harsh for a puppy and can degrade quickly upon opening them.
 Keep away from ones with strong perfume and fragrances.
 These can irritate sensitive skin.

-Though it's safe to bath a puppy in gentle, non-medicated dog shampoo, a high-quality puppy shampoo is always your best bet.
-This is a mild cleanser that is specifically designed for a puppy's delicate skin.
-These will either be unscented or a mild, natural scent, such as oatmeal or lavender.
+Though it's safe to bathe a puppy in gentle, non-medicated dog shampoo, a high-quality puppy shampoo is the best shampoo for dogs when they're young and have delicate skin.
+This is a mild cleanser that is specifically designed for a puppy's skin and coat.
+These will either be unscented or have a mild, natural scent, such as oatmeal or lavender.

-Avoid using regular human shampoo on your pooch.
-Since human skin and scalp are more acidic than a dog's, these shampoos have stronger pH balancing agents.
-Dog skin is more alkaline and needs a milder shampoo.
-Human shampoo stuff can dry out the skin of puppies and dogs, causing itching and irritation.
+Regular human shampoo isn't the best shampoo for dogs.
+Since human skin and scalp are more acidic than a dog's, products meant for humans have stronger pH balancing agents than a dog or puppy shampoo and conditioner.
+A dog's skin is more alkaline and needs a milder shampoo.
+Human shampoo can dry out the skin of puppies and dogs, causing itching and irritation.
 If your little guy starts to scratch at the area, it can also cause skin abrasions where bacteria can start to grow and inflammation can occur.

 If your dog really needs a bath but you can't get your hands on a shampoo that's meant for dogs, using human shampoo on your dog one time is probably okay.
 Avoid harsh chemicals as much as possible and try to choose one that contains natural ingredients such as aloe vera, colloidal oatmeal, and tea tree oil.
 These ingredients are less likely to cause irritation.
 Make sure you rinse well to get rid of all the residue.